 -Exercise & Sports Science Coordinator: Assistant Professor Justin Carlstrom

 -Health Science Coordinator: Professor Justin Carlstrom

-The Natural Sciences Department offers Bachelor of Arts or Sciences degrees Biology (BS.BIO), Environmental Science (BS.ENV), Exercise Science (BS.
-EXS), Geology (BS.GEY), and Health Science (BS.HLT).
+The Natural Sciences Department offers Bachelor of Arts or Sciences degrees Biology (BS.BIO), Environmental Science (BS.ENV), Exercise & Sports Science (BS.
+ESS), Geology (BS.GEY), and Health Science (BS.HLT).

 Students who complete a degree program in the Natural Sciences department will: